khcrysalis/khcrysalis.dev/src/content/posts/liquid-glass-methods.md

 There are times where you want to do this with an app that is out of your control, often times not wanting to mess with global settings.

 You may have noticed that Apple has mentioned that you will need to compile with Xcode 26 to be able to get Liquid Glass, but in reality it's using the *OS 26 SDK.
-When compiling a program successfully, there's a header set in the binary (machO) which contains which SDK version it was compiled with, and considering the name of this default "com.apple.SwiftUI.IgnoreSolariumLinkedOnCheck" it implies it most likely checks this value in the binary header to see if it should use the new redesign.
+When compiling a program successfully, there's a header set in the binary (machO) which contains which SDK version it was compiled with, and considering the name of this default "Ignore Solarium Linked On Check" it implies it most likely checks this value in the binary header to see if it should use the new redesign.

 <!-- we should add credit to DUY, nyathea, little -->